newaetech/phywhispererusb/README.md

 ## Status

-The current PCB (-03) is approaching the final design to be released to manufacture.
-It's mostly there - a few changes in the final version (length-matching some of the spare I/O, minor cleanup) but you should be good to use the -03 rev (no promise still!!).
+The current PCB (-04) is the final design released to manufacture, and software is considered mostly stable.

 ## Comparison to Other Projects